 Check back for more updates and a call to action.

 UPDATE, 12:31 p.m., 9/10/13: A press release from the mayor’s office this afternoon sheds more details on the PLA, although the actual agreement still is not available to the public.
 This paragraph from the release is interesting, although the devil is in the details of the PLA:

 “The soccer stadium PLA ensures that the project will use union labor for subcontracts valued above $6 million.
 Any trade packages below that threshold are automatically provided a waiver to the PLA, thereby allowing smaller, often non-union firms, to bid on and perform work.
 All non-union firms can bid on any phase of construction and are free to take advantage of union training programs.”

-Doesn’t this $6 million threshold exemption admit PLAs harm/discriminate against nonunion firms and workers and D.C. businesses?
-Why should firms winning contracts above this threshold be forced to hire union labor and follow the PLA?
+Doesn’t the existence of a $6 million threshold exemption admit PLAs harm/discriminate against nonunion firms and workers and D.C. businesses?
+Why should firms winning contracts above this threshold be forced to hire union labor and follow the PLA scheme?